growilabs/growi-docs/docs/guide/admin-cookbook/lets-encrypt.md

 services:
   https-portal:
     environment:
-      // replace 'example.com' for a domain of your choice.
+      // replace 'example.com' with a domain of your choice.
       DOMAINS: 'example.com -> http://app:3000'
 ```